Romney, Ryan double up against Obama and the Fed

-GOFFSTOWN, New Hampshire Mitt Romney and Paul Ryan engaged in tag-team attacks on President Barack Obama and the Federal Reserve on Monday at a joint appearance that showcased the chemistry between the Republican presidential candidate and his running mate.
+GOFFSTOWN, N.H., Aug 20 Mitt Romney and Paul Ryan engaged in tag-team attacks on President Barack Obama and the Federal Reserve on Monday at a joint appearance that showcased the chemistry between the Republican presidential candidate and his running mate.

 Romney's goal is to introduce his vice presidential pick to American voters and seek to reassure them that a Ryan-backed budget plan in the House of Representatives would not lead to dramatic cuts to the Medicare health program for seniors.